lordAaron0121/Supply-Chain-Optimization/Raw Materials Optimization for Food Manufacturing/README.md

 ![](pic3.png)

 ## Objective
-Minimize the total cost per bar (weight: 120g)
+Minimize the total cost and maximize the nutritions by using linear programming

 ## Example Combination of Constraints
 Minimal values for protein and fibre